Are there ways to find meaning in life while dealing with an illness?

 Playing an active role

 Trudy believes that people who are suffering from serious illness should play an active role in their own sickness: doing some research and learning about their cancer, their treatments, and asking questions from their doctor.
 It is learning to live well with illness – being involved throughout the entire process and not limiting themselves in what they can do because of their illness.
-People should move away from putting their life on hold by playing an active role not only in their treatment but also in their own lives; aside from medical treatments, there are plenty of other non-medical areas which people can pay attention to that can lift their spirits.
+People should move away from putting their life on hold by playing an active role not only in their treatment but also in their own lives.

 Questions to ask one’s self